betsee/betse/README.md

 Note that MacPorts is a source-based package manager and hence extremely slow.
 Expect the installation of dependencies to take several hours to several days.
 (We're not kidding.)

+### Optional

+`betse` optionally benefits from the following mostly pure-Python packages – which Python-specific package managers (e.g., `pip`, `setuptools`) install for you and hence require no manual installation:

+* PyInstaller `python3` branch for optionally freezing `betse`.
+(See below.)
+* nose >= 1.3.0 for optionally running unit tests.
+(See below.)

+Assuming the common `git` and `pip3` commands to already be installed, such dependencies are installable in a system-wide manner as follows:

+    >>> sudo pip3 install nose
+    >>> git clone --branch python3 https://github.com/pyinstaller/pyinstaller.git
+    >>> cd pyinstaller
+    >>> sudo python3 setup.py install

 ## Installation